Stability and performance of stochastic economic MPC -- Stochastic characterization of the closed-loop asymptotics: Stochastic dissipativity and turnpikes

-\begin{rem} Note that the well-definedness assumption preceding Definition~\ref{defn:stochDissi} is satisfied for all metrics introduced in Definition~\ref{defn:stochDissiTypes}.
-This is because probabilities always lie in $[0,1]$, and for nonnegative random variables $Z$ the expected value $\E[Z]$ always exists in $\R_{\geq 0} \cup \{\infty\}$. \end{rem} As examples of stochastically dissipative optimal control problems, we refer to \cite{Schiessl2025}, where it was shown that the class of generalized linear-quadratic stochastic optimal control problems possesses these properties, and to \cite{Schiessl2024a} for a nonlinear example.
+\begin{rem} Note that the well-definedness assumption preceding Definition~\ref{defn:stochDissi} is satisfied for all metrics introduced in Definition~\ref{defn:stochDissiTypes}(i)-(iii).
+This is because probabilities always lie in $[0,1]$, and for nonnegative random variables $Z$ the expected value $\E[Z]$ always exists in $\R_{\geq 0} \cup \{\infty\}$.
+The metric form (iv) satisfies the well-definedness assumption if at least one of the random variables has a finite $p$-th moment. \end{rem} As examples of stochastically dissipative optimal control problems, we refer to \cite{Schiessl2025}, where it was shown that the class of generalized linear-quadratic stochastic optimal control problems possesses these properties, and to \cite{Schiessl2024a} for a nonlinear example.

 In addition to dissipativity, the turnpike property will play an important role in our analysis.
 The turnpike property states that optimal trajectories are, for most of the time, close to a stationary stochastic process.
 This means that although the optimal solutions of the problem \eqref{eq:stochOCP} are not stationary, they are approximately stationary except for a number of points bounded independently of the horizon $N$.
 This property is formalized in the following definition.
 Here, $\#\mathcal{Q}$ denotes the number of elements of the set $\mathcal{Q}$.